Upper School Curriculum Guide

 COURSE SELECTION GUIDELINES

-- All other Honors and AP courses in French, Mandarin Chinese and Spanish, require approval from the current language teacher.
+- All other Honors and AP courses in French, Mandarin Chinese, and Spanish require approval from the current language teacher.

 - No approval is required for regular courses.